Daohub-io/beaker-whitepaper/Whitepaper.md

 The Gas object is defined as the total gas resources the kernel has available and designates how much resources are allocated to a procedure to spend during execution as well as how much gas it is allowed to send to an external address.

-## Protocol Token

-Software is rarely perfect or complete and operating systems are no exception.
-The standardization of a kernel such as Beaker thus requires experimentation through multiple design iterations, thorough testing and formal verification to achieve its goal as an open standard for a secure and extensible exokernel protocol.

-To incentivize adoption and development of Beaker, we propose creating a decentralized organization (Beaker Foundation) and token (Beaker Token) for establishing participation and governance within the project of designing, developing and introducing standardization of the Beaker exokernel protocol.

-### Version Registry

-To establish participation, the token will used to vote on future decisions involving changes to Beaker’s design and specification.
-This will take the form of a version registry.
-This registry will contain all of the official versions of the Beaker kernel.
-In order for a new version of Beaker to be added to the registry it must receive the support of the bearers of the Beaker Token, and in this way those bearers can shape the future of Beaker and its protocol.

-These decisions regarding the registry are enforced within the Beaker Foundation, which itself will use Beaker.
-The registry will be managed through a registry procedure, the registry procedure itself can be amended if required in the future.

-It is noted that although the Beaker Foundation will be used to establish future versions of the Beaker exokernel, it will be within the consumers total control which version or reference they wish to use.
-The Beaker Foundation, as a 3rd party organization, will have no capabilities over past or present established versions of the kernel within its registry, and will not have the capability to modify or access any data using the Beaker kernel.

 ## Summary